A fuel cell vehicle

 1. Manufacturer’s Suggested Retail Price (MSRP) excluding tax, license, registration, $875 destination charge and options.
 Currently available at select Honda dealers for lease only.
 Details available here.

 2. 69 city / 67 highway / 68 combined miles per gallon of gasoline-equivalent (MPGe) rating; 366-mile driving range rating.
-Based on 2017 EPA ratings.
+Based on the 2017 EPA ratings.
 Use for comparison purposes only.
 Your MPGe and driving range will vary based on how you drive and maintain your vehicle, driving conditions, powertrain condition, and other factors.